srdusr/srdwm/docs/DEFAULTS.md

 backend is wired into the DRM pipeline when the compositor connects to its GPU, not something that can be swapped while running.

-Still missing real window content and decorations as of this writing: a GPU-driven head renders its own clear color and the real cursor, not yet any windows - see `crates/wayland/src/udev/gpu.rs`'s own module doc comment for the current state. `SRDWM_GPU=1` (an environment variable) remains a separate, lower-level override for testing without touching config - either it or `general.gpu` being set is enough to attempt GPU rendering.
+Still missing decorations (border, titlebar) as of this writing: a GPU-driven head renders its own clear color, the real cursor, and real window content (plain, square-cornered, no border/titlebar) - see `crates/wayland/src/udev/gpu.rs`'s own module doc comment for the current state. `SRDWM_GPU=1` (an environment variable) remains a separate, lower-level override for testing without touching config -- either it or `general.gpu` being set is enough to attempt GPU rendering.

 ### Monitor Settings (`monitor.*`)